NarodGaming/NDB.Library.Embeds/README.md

 3. In each source code file you want to use the library, add it to your imports/using. e.g.
     - for VB, `Imports NDB.Library.Embeds` would be added underneath your other imports, above your namespace / class declaration.
     - for C#, `using NDB.Library.Embeds;` would be added underneath your other imports, above your namespace / class declaration.
+4. Add lines to your `config.json`, specifically: `botname` and `embedcolour`.
+    - botname should be the readable version of your bot's name, such as `My Discord Bot` or `Example Bot`
+    - embedcolour should be a hex value of the colour of the embed.
+5. Add this is a dependency to [NDB.Loader](https://github.com/NarodGaming/NDB.Loader), if used.
-4. You can then create embeds by calling `Embeds.ReplyEmbedAsync()`
+6. You can then create embeds by calling `Embeds.ReplyEmbedAsync()`